Huey (rapper)

 Lawrence Franks Jr. (September 12, 1987 – June 26, 2020), better known by his stage name Huey, was an American rapper from St. Louis, Missouri.
-Originally signed to Jive Records, Franks was best known for his 2006 debut single, "Pop, Lock & Drop It".
+Originally signed to Jive Records, Huey was best known for his 2006 single, "Pop, Lock & Drop It".

 Early life

-Lawrence Franks Jr. was born on September 12, 1987, in Kinloch, Missouri, where he was raised.
+Huey was born as Lawrence Franks Jr. on September 12, 1987, in Kinloch, Missouri, where he was raised.
 He moved to the Walnut Park neighborhood of St. Louis when he was five and returned to St. Louis County as a teenager.
 In an interview, he remembered his community as having "a lot of drugs going on and, of course, a little bit of violence" and said that his experiences growing up in a tough area inspired his rap lyrics.
 Franks, the youngest of four children, recalled his childhood being "really rough" and stated "My mama and daddy were on drugs.
 My brother was in and out of jail.
 The foster people were chasing me.
 It was crazy".